 What about fine appeals?

 If a borrower wishes to appeal a fine because the laptop was returned late due to unusual circumstances, s/he can begin at the Price Science Commons & Research Library checkout desk.
 Please note that the following are generally not reasons we will waive a fine:

 What kinds of machines are available?

-The primary model of laptop available at the Price Science Commons & Research Library is currently the Dell Latitude D5430.
+Laptops are all Dell PCs (no Macs), currently running Windows 10.
 The machines all have wireless capability and the latest version of the Microsoft Office suite of applications.
-Click here for more information about the hardware.
 Users may not alter the machine's software, which includes downloading software or attempting to subvert this limitation.

 What if a laptop is damaged?